ansys/grantami-bomanalytics/doc/source/api/compliance/indicators.rst

 impacted by one or more legislations included in that indicator.

 There are two different types of indicator, and they compute compliance in slightly different ways.
 It is therefore important to understand the differences between them.
-For more information, see the :MI_docs:`Restricted Substances Reports User Guide <one_mi/restricted_substances.html>` supplied with Granta MI Restricted Substances Reports.
+For more information, see :MI_docs:`Compliance indicators <one_mi/compliance_indicators.html>` in the Granta MI product documentation.

 RoHS indicator